 - Elementary School :: Academies for Young Minds

 - Middle School :: Discover STEM Camps

 Discover STEM is a week-long summer camp held on-campus at Colorado School of Mines.
 Designed to introduce middle school students, grades 6-8, to science, technology, engineering and mathematical concepts, its goal is to create an environment where students have fun while learning new skills.
-More information is available on the Colorado School of Mines Trefny Institute for Educational Innovation website, http://inside.mines.edu/CASTEM-Discover.
+More information is available on the Colorado School of Mines Center for Assessment and Outreach in STEM website, http://inside.mines.edu/CASTEM-Discover.

 To participate in the summer 2017 camps, students must be entering 6th, 7th or 8th grade in the fall of 2017.

 - High School :: Engineering Design Summer Camps

 The Engineering Design Summer Camp, offered through the K-12 Student Outreach Program at Colorado School of Mines, provides an opportunity for high school students to attend a weeklong summer camp on the Mines campus in Golden, Colorado.
 The objective of the camp is to guide participants through a fun and rewarding hands-on experience of authentic engineering design practices.